-- 1. Classes begin at 7:15am for 7th through 10th grade and 8:15am for K through 6th grade.
-7th through 10th grade students can be dropped off as early as 6:55am and K through 6th grade students can be dropped off at 7:55am.
-Students arriving in the learning environment after 7:25 am for 7th through 10th grades and 8:25am for K through 6th grade will be considered tardy.
+- 1. Classes begin at 7:30 a.m.
+Students can be dropped off as early as 7:10 a.m.
+Students arriving in the learning environment after 7:30 a.m. will be considered tardy.
 Due to state guidelines, all attendance must be documented and reported to Wayne County RESA including late arrivals. - 2.
-A letter from administration will be sent to the student's parent/guardian on the fifth absence. - 3.
-A mandatory conference will be held between administration and the student's parent/guardian upon the tenth absence.
+A letter from administration will be sent to the student's parent/guardian on the tenth absence. - 3.
+A mandatory conference will be held between administration and the student's parent/guardian upon the fifteenth absence.
 If the parent/guardian does not attend the conference the student will be placed in In-School suspension until the conference is held. - 4.
 If the student reaches twenty absences, they may be retained in the current grade level due to lack of formal instruction and/or they may be permanently removed from the Academy due to lack of attendance.
 The Circuit Court Juvenile Division will be notified that the student has been removed from the Academy.